lochv/SkyGate/README.md

 # SkyGate
 Original name was localhost_safer, but, now, I change the name to SkyGate

-A TOR based Remote Desktop Program
+A TOR based Remote Desktop Program.

+The source code is for Educational purposes only.